deltachat/deltachat-pages/fr/help.md

 - Pour le cryptage de la communication, cet état est juste affiché ici

-## Quels standards sont utilisés pour le chiffrement bout en bout?
+## Which standards are used for end-to-end-encryption?

 - OpenPGP.
-Le transport des clés s'effectue via [Autocrypt](https://autocrypt.org).
+Key transport is done via [Autocrypt](https://autocrypt.org).

-## Puis-je réutiliser ma clé privée existante ?
+## Can I re-use my existing private key?

 - Yes.
 The best way is to send an Autocrypt Setup Message from the other e-mail client.
 Look for something like **Start Autocrypt Setup Transfer** in the settings of the other client and follow the instructions shown there.